the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- International Trade Center is buffed, however: it adds +5 Water, +50% to the owning city's total Water yields, and +3 Water to city connections.
 	- Biosphere Project also buffed: its production cost is cut in half and building it doubles the number of terraform charges granted to Mechanized Workers built after its completion.
 - The three "conquer Almaty" wonders (Salvage Bomber, Salvage Helicopter, Salvage Tank Depot) are now more expensive to build, but they add +3 Production instead of reducing the city's Production by that amount.
+- Most of the world/national wonders tied to specific Ancient Wonders can now be built if the Ancient Wonder is up to 5 tiles away from the city.
+There's some that still need to be within 3 tiles of the Ancient Wonder.
 - Salvage Army Depot replaced with Restore Army Depot, which costs 5x more Production (era-based 250 vs. 50), awards an Ancient Armor instead of a Tank (Modern Armor prior to the "increased difficulty" update), adds +25% Production towards Armor units in the owning city, and adds an extra +3 Production to the Army Depot tile.
 - Salvage Space Station nerfed to remove its free Technology, due to the above exploit, which would have allowed players to gain several free Technologies by razing and rebuilding non-capital cities next to its ancient wonder.
 Instead it adds +4 extra Science, +2 Culture and +2 Production to that wonder's tile along with 20% more Science and 2 Great Scientist Points in the city that owns it.
 - Faust Project adjusted in almost the exact same way due to that same exploit, but without the added Culture points to its ancient wonder; instead it provides 3 additional copies of Uranium.
 Its Production cost is also increased to the era-default 185 (Standard speed).